top of page

 Issues associated with GMOs

-The main concern I have associated with GMOs is the use of chemical spray and how that may impact our health and the surrounding environment, including waterways and wildlife like insects, small rodents, fish, etc.
+The main concern I have associated with GMOs is the use of chemical spray, and how that may impact our health and the surrounding environment- including waterways and wildlife like insects, small rodents, fish, etc.

-Combined with the weight of the machines, the soil's drainage pattern becomes problematic, as the soil turns into dirt or clay.
+In mono-crop farming, the heavy machinery compacts the soil, harming small burrowing creatures.
+This also impacts the soil's drainage pattern, as the soil turns into dirt or clay.
 This makes the land less porous, reducing drainage and increasing the likelihood of flooding during heavy rain.

 Did you hear that quote by Einstein?
 "If the bee disappeared off the face of the Earth, Man would only have four years left to live".